 GOF is able to pinpoint the exact ECO location.
 And the ECO fix is exactly on the red spot.
 So that the final ECO patch is the most optimal.

-Figure 3: GOF result, only fix the red spot
+Figure 6: GOF result, only the red spot is fixed

 Replicated flops are two or more flops have the same function.
 The data pins and set/reset pins of these flops have the same functions.
 The replicated flops can be in the original RTL file or they can be generated by synthesis tool during special setting run, for example, physical optimization enabled to enhancing timing and area.